chainyo/tensorshare/docs/usage/fastapi_integration.md

 ### Adding it to FastAPI

-To add the router to your FastAPI application, simply add it to the `include` parameter of the `APIRouter` constructor:
+To add the router to your FastAPI application, add it to the `include` parameter of the `APIRouter` constructor:

 === "Sync"